1-Butyne

 1-Butyne is an organic compound with the formula CH3CH2C≡CH.
 It is a terminal alkyne.
 The compound is a common terminal alkyne substrate in diverse studies of catalysis.
 It is a colorless combustible gas.
 In 2017, 3.9 e6lbs was produced in the USA.

 1-Butyne participates in reactions typical for terminal alkynes, such as alkyne metathesis, hydrogenation, condensation with formaldehyde.
 Based on its heat of combustion, it is slightly more stable than its isomer 2-butyne.

-The combustion of 1-Butyne produces propargyl radicals, a pre-cursor to soot and polycyclic aromatic hydrocarbons, as the propargyl radicals can form basic aromatic rings, making butyne's fuel usage a concern for emissions.
+The combustion of 1-Butyne produces propargyl radicals, a precursor to soot and polycyclic aromatic hydrocarbons, as the propargyl radicals can form basic aromatic rings, making butyne's fuel usage a concern for emissions.

 1-Butyne is in unsaturated C_{4} petroleum cuts, and has to be separated out in industrial hydrorefining to make 1-butene, which is used to make low density polyethylene and polybutene.
 Distillation is impractical due to similar boiling points, so 1-butyne is removed by catalytic hydrogenation.
 Usually the catalyst is palladium, operated with liquid hydrocarbon and hydrogen gas at 20-60°C and pressures up to 10 bar.